yubrot/kusokollagen/README.md

 # About

 Kusokollagen is a web application to quickly generate "Kusokora" images.
-You can create and manage "Kusokora" templates and quickly generate "Kusokora" images by replacing the label strings in the template.
+You can create and manage "Kusokora" templates, and quickly generate "Kusokora" images by replacing label strings placed in the template.

 Kusokollagen is built with [Next.js](https://nextjs.org/), [Prisma](https://www.prisma.io/), and [GraphQL](https://graphql.org/), and is designed to run primarily on serverless platforms.